-Indian Institute of Technology Gandhinagar has set up a Common Research and Technology Development Hub (CRTDH) on Chemical Processes at its campus.
+The institute has set up a Common Research and Technology Development Hub (CRTDH) on Chemical Processes at its campus.
 Gujarat, which has the largest number of the dye, textile, pharma and chemical units in the country, faces the challenge to ensure that the environmental norms are strictly adhered to.
-Focusing on the dye and dye industry, nearly 80% of the total dye production capacity of India is in Gujarat due to the availability of raw materials and dominance of the textile industry in the regions.
-The CRTDH facility at IITGN, funded together by Department of Scientific and Industrial Research (DSIR) and IITGN (DSIR-IITGN-CRTDH) has taken up this challenge on a priority basis.
+Focusing on the dye and textile industry, nearly 80 per cent of the total dye production capacity of India happens in Gujarat.
+This is due to the availability of raw materials and dominance of the textile industry in the regions.
+The CRTDH facility at IITGN, funded together by the Department of Scientific and Industrial Research (DSIR) and IITGN has taken up this challenge on a priority basis.

-The state-of-the-art facilities at DSIR-IITGN-CRTDH and the knowledge base of IITGN along with the other facilities at IITGN are designed to serve as the one-stop solution for dye and textile industries.
-The recent interactions with industry partners resulted in several proposals to develop improved effluent treatment process for dye and textile industries.
-The center aims to help Micro, Small & Medium Enterprises (MSMEs) in the dye and textile sector along with the other chemical industries for process improvement, research, training, and testing of the raw materials and products to give them an advantage in the competitive market.
+The state-of-the-art facilities at DSIR-IITGN-CRTDH and the knowledge base of IITGN along with the other facilities at IITGN are designed to serve as a one-stop solution for dye and textile industries.
+The recent interactions with industry partners resulted in several proposals to develop an improved effluent treatment process for dye and textile industries.
+The centre aims at helping micro, small and medium enterprises (MSMEs) in the dye and textile sector along with the other chemical industries for process improvement, research, training and testing of the raw materials & products to give them an advantage in the competitive market.

-Several eminent industry experts from dye and textile industries spoke along with the UL and IITGN faculties in the program.
-The Workshop was graced by Shri D. R. Parmar (Dy.
-Commissioner & Jt.
-Commissioner of Industries, Industries Commissionerate, Govt. of Gujarat).
+The workshop was organised with the vision of developing support and capacity-building for the ZDHC Policy 2020.
+Several eminent industry experts from dye and textile industry spoke during the workshop, along with the UL and IITGN faculty in the programme.
+The workshop was also graced by Mr D R Parmar (deputy commissioner & joint commissioner of industries, Industries Commissionerate, Government of Gujarat).